pcan/node-stomp-protocol/ISSUE_TEMPLATE.md

 ### Versions

-Specify node-stomp-protocol version here and please include the OS and what version of the OS you're running.
+Specify stomp-protocol version here and please include the OS and what version of the OS you're running.

 ### Additional Information